nirmalkarthikeyan/Arch-install/README.md

 ## Before installation

-1) Power on and boot into the live installer.
+1) Power on and boot into the live installer - boot options varies depending on the manufacturer.
+** This guide was written with UEFI bootloader in mind, BIOS version will be up next.*

+Verify whether internet works if connected to Ethernet.
+Remember, Arch is installed using packages downloaded from the internet *at the time* of install.
+Command:
+`# ping c -3 google.com`

+If connected to the internet, your output should be something like this:

 2) Check your disk partitioning using `fdisk -l` and note down the partition numbers of the root and EFI partitions.